All Episodes

 You wouldn't be concerned if there were an interim report.

-Depends on what the report said.
+It depends on what the report said.

-What would be the utility though in an interim report?
+What would be the utility, though, in an interim report?

 Why not wait till it's done?

-Uh Republican uh representative from Georgia, Doug Collins has now demanded that Apple CEO Tim Cook provide information on the iPhone's feature that wipes phone data after a certain number of failed passcode attempts.
+All right, that and other news that we have, Republican Representative from Georgia, Doug Collins, has now demanded that Apple CEO Tim Cook provide information on the iPhone's feature that wipes phone data after a certain number of failed passcode attempts.

-Now, this is in direct response to the acknowledgement that 27 specific phones, including two by Mueller's pit bull, Andrew Weissman, uh, they all just happened to be erased and they all made the same silly error.
+Now, this is in direct response to the acknowledgement that 27 specific phones, including two by Mueller's pit bull, Andrew Weissman, oh, they all just happened to be erased and they all made the same silly error.

-Uh I don't believe that at all.
+I don't believe that at all.

 That just broke today.

-Also, the Senate Homeland Security Committee is now authorized subpoenas for testimonies from Obama officials as part of the Durham investigation and the ongoing quest for justice, and that would include Brennan and Clapper and James Comey himself, Mr. Super Patriot, you know, Mr. Higher Honor with no honor.
+Also, the Senate Homeland Security Committee has now authorized subpoenas for testimonies from Obama officials as part of the Durham investigation and the ongoing quest for justice.

 Here for updates on all of this.